Skip to content

 Methodology

-Q4 2024 data was published on 30 January 2025.
+Q1 2025 data was published on 29 April 2025.
 Business “births” and “deaths” are terms used by ONS.
 Strictly, these are enterprises added to, and removed from, the Inter-Departmental Business Register (IDBR), respectively.
 The IDBR is a comprehensive list of UK businesses used by government for statistical purposes.

 Notes and definitions

-* Available ONS data goes as far back as 2017
+* Available ONS data goes as far back as 2017: Business demography, quarterly, UK - Office for National Statistics

 *** Cynergy Bank’s Business Health Score divides the number of business births by the number of business deaths in any given industry to give a snapshot of overall sector health.
 For example, a score of 1.30 means for every one business going bust 1.3 new businesses are being created.
 Scores below 1 indicate more businesses are closing than being formed and the industry is in decline.